4200 Delaware Ave. Nashville, TN

 She sold the house to another West Nashville native Judge Abram L. DeMoss in 1859.
 DeMoss was related to the DeMoss family of Belle Vue.
 DeMoss owned Bellfield for nearly 30 years.
 In the 1870s he was a Criminal Court judge and in 1873 was a trustee for the University of Nashville.

-He sold Bellfield to the Nashville Land Improvement Co. before 1887.
+Judge DeMoss sold Bellfield to the Nashville Land Improvement Co.
+(NLIC) by 1887.
+The property was to be part of the new incorporation of West Nashville - which was a successor to the New Town suburb development.
 In 1887, two investors, J.L.
 Valentino and L. Roseheim, purchased the land and planned to convert the house into The West Nashville Hotel.
 They opened as The Hotel Delaware and operated until 1891.

 Then Mrs. Georgia Eastman, who had organized a committee to provide a Christian home for orphan children, purchased the property in 1891.
 The Tennessee Baptist Children’s Home operated there for 20 years until 1911 when the organization moved to property on Franklin Rd.
 Bellfield was razed later in the 20th century.
 See Belle Vue, Devon Farm, Richland